 Banks in Lebanon are well regulated and supervised in conformity with the international best practices and standards and cooperate fully with the regulatory and supervisory authorities believing that such cooperation is essential for maintaining their credibility domestically and internationally.
-From March 1995, commercial banks were required to meet a minimum capital adequacy ratio of 8 percent in line with the Basle Accord.
-In September 1999, BDL required banks to raise their capital adequacy ratios to 10 percent by the end of 2000 and 12 percent by the end of 2001.
-During the past three years, banks' capital has increased substantially and, at December 31, 2005, the average capital adequacy ratio of the Lebanese banks was approximately 23.0 percent, and 25 percent at December 31, 2006 and was around 23.4 percent in June 2007.
+From March 1995, commercial banks were required to meet a minimum capital adequacy ratio of 8 percent in line with the Basel Accord (Basel 1).
+In April 2006, BDL required banks in Lebanon to gradually implement the new Basel Capital Accord (Basel 2) starting from January 1, 2008.
+The Banking Control Commission of Lebanon has monitored a "Parallel Run Period" during 2008 and 2009 and the Capital Adequacy Ratio of the Lebanese banking sector reached 12.39% at end of June 2009, 50% greater than the target capital ratio required by Basel 2.
+This level of capitalization helped Lebanon to withstand the negative fallout of the harshest global financial crisis of 2008-2009.

 Believing in the benefits of modernization and restructuring in a changing operating environment, regulators, supervisors and banks were heavily engaged over the past few years in proposing banking reforms.
-A law facilitating bank mergers by (among other things) making banks eligible for soft loans from BDL was passed in 1993 and renewed in 1998 until 2003.
-It was then reinstated for an indefinite period by a new law in February 2005.
 In addition, Parliament passed legislation to revitalize the Housing Bank.
 State participation in the shareholding of this bank has been reduced to a minority stake.
 Parliament also passed laws relating to the listing of bank shares on stock exchanges and the acquisition of bank shares without any discrimination between Lebanese and non-Lebanese and between residents and non-residents.
 Several banks currently list their eligible shares on the Beirut Stock Exchange.
 In February 2004, Parliament passed a new law regulating Islamic banking in Lebanon.
 This law enables the enhancement of Islamic banking activities in Lebanon while assuring a modern regulation and good supervision for such activities.